100-m/nx.digital/doc/security.md

 - availability to erase remotely all the data that is on the hard disk
 - Updated Operating System and Antivirus Software.

-## Network Security

-According to our architecture, network security is managed by restricting physical access to our servers.

-## Communication & Notifications Security

-Impress solutions use couple mediums of communication:

-- SMS notification: based on [Twilio](https://www.twilio.com/).
-- Email notification: based on [Sendgrid](https://sendgrid.com/).
-- Slack notification: based on the API Rest.

-These mediums are secured by using a secret token between Impress and the service.

 ## Information Management and Confidentiality

 Ensuring information management and confidentiality